-Abortion was pretty much universally practiced up until the 19th century when emerging bourgeois institutions, most important for this discussion was the establishment of the the teaching hospital (“la clinique”) and of medical institutions such as the AMA, both of which pathologized the female body, and started advocating for the need to limit women’s access to abortion and contraception, thus providing the ideological, both moralistic and ‘scientific’, discourse needed to produce the abortion narrative that benefited both capitalism’s labor needs and patriarchy’s need to control a woman’s reproductive power.
+Abortion was pretty much universally practiced up until the 19th century when emerging bourgeois institutions, most important for this discussion was the establishment of the clinic (“la clinique”) and of medical institutions such as the AMA, both of which pathologized the female body, and started advocating for the need to limit women’s access to abortion and contraception, thus providing the ideological, both moralistic and ‘scientific’, discourse needed to produce the abortion narrative that benefited both capitalism’s labor needs and patriarchy’s need to control a woman’s reproductive power.
 At the same time there was a reactionary backlash to ideas spawned by the Enlightenment, of women’s equality, of the growing suffrage movement, of women’s rights and freedoms in general, all of which led to more comprehensive prohibitions on women’s sexuality.

 All Abrahamic religions, Jewish, Christian, and Islamic, have allowed abortions up to a certain gestation time, before the soul was deemed to enter the body, before “ensoulment” (which begs the question of a soul, but that’s a discussion for another time).
 The one attribute, the one constant seen across religions, cultures and societies is that the fetus is considered property, the property of ‘the father’.
 According to Hebrew law the fetus does not have the status of personhood but it is considered property, the property of the male, the ‘father’.
 Under Roman law only the husband, the father, the male was legally sanctioned to allow an abortion to be performed.
 Under American “slave codes” the fetus was the property of the slave owner thus abortion was banned for slaves.
 Regardless of social or cultural constructs, abortion has always been a question of who controls a woman’s reproductive power, and what societal institutions sanction those controls.
 It is a question of patriarchy, and of economics… of power, and who, and by what means is that power controlled.
 Patriarchy and economics meet in the 19th Century when the newly formed medical profession (the AMA was founded in 1847) is confronted with not only a loss of power over women’s bodies but of competition from midwives for control of women’s bodies, their response in the case of midwives was to marginalize them, the male doctors had the ‘scientific’ knowledge that female midwives were not privy to, and those same male doctors lobbied for stricter anti-abortion, anti-contraceptive laws in order to usurp new power over women’s reproductive power.